 The Mediaeval Journal

 The Mediaeval Journal will be the first European-based cross-disciplinary and multinational journal of Medieval Studies to be published in the lingua franca of English.
 It will also be the first journal to address the two most exciting and productive trends in current Mediaeval Studies: the turn towards multinational work and towards cross-disciplinarity.
-In an increasingly multinational academic world of\ collaboration and intellectual exchange, scholars all over Europe and beyond are ever more frequently realizing that important research is emerging from outside their national academies.
-The Mediaeval Journal recognizes the rich opportunities that this movement represents.
+In an increasingly multinational academic world of\ collaboration and intellectual exchange, scholars all over Europe and beyond are ever more frequently realising that important research is emerging from outside their national academies.
+The Mediaeval Journal recognises the rich opportunities that this movement represents.
 Moreover, in fulfilling its cross-disciplinary remit, The Mediaeval Journal will publish articles mixing approaches from traditional subjects with areas and perspectives which are currently under-explored.
 Aiming to offer wide disciplinary coverage in each issue, it welcomes submissions from specialists in all areas of Mediaeval Studies, whether they come from traditional disciplines like Art History, History, Archaeology, Theology, Languages/Literatures, and English, or from less-exposed fields such as Islamic Studies, Jewish Studies, Manuscript Studies, Mediaevalism, Material Culture, History of Medicine and Science, History o Ideas, Queer Studies, Postcolonial Studies, and Musicology, and others.

 As a first port of call for interdisciplinary essays The Mediaeval Journal aims to establish itself as a first-rate and high-profile international journal with a unique identity, versatility of appeal and unquestionably excellent and up-to-date quality of academic content.
 Its editorial team is confident that The Mediaeval Journal will quickly become a distinctive force across Mediaeval Studies.
 The Mediaeval Journal is published by Brepols and will initially consist of two issues per year (appearing in May and December).
 Volume 1 of The Mediaeval Journal will be published in 2011.